prasuna12345/data-engineering-assignment/solutionreadme.md

 ## Observations

-> Articles with single ID are having multiple names/categories.
+> * Articles with single ID are having multiple names/categories.
 In my opinion, Each article must be associated with a single name & category.
+> * There are some articles which have been marked as article_viewed by a particular user, but doesn't have a card_view with that user